Andrew Benintendi Preview, Player Props: White Sox vs. Royals

 - Singer gets the start for the Royals, his 28th of the season.
 He is 8-10 with a 5.34 ERA and 127 strikeouts in 148 1/3 innings pitched.

-- In his most recent time out on Tuesday, the right-hander tossed five innings against the Chicago White Sox, giving up six earned runs while surrendering nine hits.
+- The righty's last time out was on Tuesday against the Chicago White Sox, when he went five innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.